Breast Implant Rupture – What to Do If It Happens to You

-How much force does it take to rupture a breast implant?
+How much force does it take to for a breast implant rupture?

 Like everything, implants age over time and as they age they become more susceptible to damage.
 Generally, the standard implants that plastic surgeons offer today can withstand a significant amount of force.
 As a result, in most cases, it would take more than a simple fall to rupture your implant.
 Common causes for implant ruptures include significant chest injuries and accidental damage from other surgeries or airbag release in car accidents.